 Arturia MatrixBrute – a fabulous instrument.
-This synthesizer, available since the beginning of 2017, will some day count among one of the REALLY BIG instruments of the decade.
+This synthesizer, available since the beginning of 2017, will some day count among one of the REALLY BIG instruments of the new century.
 A TOP synth.
-Assuming, of course, that „Made in China“ is no big obstacle.
+Assuming, of course, that SMD technology and „Made in China“ are no big obstacles.

 At the moment, we find no such detriments to its quality.
 In fact: After presentation of the prototype in 2016, Arturia even did a little additional pepping up … now the synth has gorgeous aluminium wheels instead of those original plastic wheels.
-And since its recent software update (mid 2017) – others are certain to follow – the MatrixBrute is about as perfect as you could even wish.
+And since its first major software update (mid 2017), the MatrixBrute is about as perfect as you could even wish.

 „Perfect“ is not a helpful definition, of course.
 Perfect is in the eye of the beholder, so to speak.
 It’s like this: you sit down at an instrument and you want to – SURPRISE – make music!
 You don’t want look around for functions (you want to find them), you don’t want to have critical thoughts about the hardware, you don’t wanna end up in a musical dead-end shortly before you reached your goal.
 And nobody wants to have to leaf through some substandard user manual … one just wants to sit down and make MUSIC.

 It’s as simple as that!